Awakenings (book)

-Awakenings is a 1973 non-fiction book by Oliver Sacks.
+Awakenings is a 1973 book by Oliver Sacks.
 It recounts the life histories of those who had been victims of the 1920s encephalitis lethargica epidemic.
 Sacks chronicles his efforts in the late 1960s to help these patients at the Beth Abraham Hospital (now Beth Abraham Center for Rehabilitation and Nursing) in the Bronx, New York.
 The treatment used the new drug L-DOPA, with the observed effects on the patients' symptoms being generally dramatic but temporary.